I believe that most presentation skills training is wrong...

 With my "backstage" access to those performer skills, I advanced quickly.
 Within two years of starting my journey, people were already calling me "a natural" (much to my annoyance given all of the work I've put into it).

 Giving presentations is now one of my favourite things in the world.

 Compared to most presentation skills trainers, I am an unusual presentations coach.

 Most presentation trainers teach you a "bag of tricks" that you can employ to make your presentations slightly better.

 I believe that training you on the foundations of great communication will make your presentations outstandingly better.

 Most presentation trainers focus entirely on teaching prescriptive rules about "what to say" and/or "how to say it."

 I believe in empowering my students to find a style that is authentic to them and lets their personality shine through.

 Most presentation trainers teach content creation from a narrow pool of outdated and basic writing techniques.

-I believe in creating content using both modern and well-established methods from marketing, story theory, persuasion, and rhetoric.
+I believe in creating content using both modern and well-established methods from various content creation disciplines, including marketing, story theory, filmmaking, persuasion, and rhetoric.